Code-Institute-Submissions/reaction-game/README.md

 ---
 ## Credits
 - [Udemy Javascript course](https://www.udemy.com/course/javascript-training/) by Laurence Svekis.
-<br>*Modified for suitability with other features such as score counter and timer*
+<br>*Foundation for the game.
+Modified for suitability with other features such as end game, score counter and timer*
 - [CSS-Tricks Animated Countdown Timer](https://css-tricks.com/how-to-create-an-animated-countdown-timer-with-html-css-and-javascript/)
 - [SABE Modal Pop Up Box](https://sabe.io/tutorials/how-to-create-modal-popup-box)
 <br>*Modified to be activated by timer instead of button.*